Where you live could have a huge impact on the costs of car ownership

 Owning a car in the Netherlands is already pretty expensive, but car magazine AutoWeek has investigated how your place of residence influences your fixed car costs.

 Dutch car costs: Road tax and car insurance

 There are a couple of regular costs associated with owning a car.
-If you’re relocating to the Netherlands, obviously you have to consider the costs of importing and registering your car, as well as petrol prices.
+If you’re relocating to the Netherlands, obviously you have to consider the costs of importing your car and registering it, as well as petrol prices.
 On top of this, however, anyone who owns a car in the Netherlands is also confronted with road tax and car insurance costs, both of which are partly determined by the owner’s residential address.